tunnckoCore/mongo-like-filters/README.md

 # mongo-like-filters

-A lightweight, type-safe JavaScript/TypeScript library for filtering objects using MongoDB-style query syntax.
+A lightweight, type-safe TypeScript library for filtering objects using MongoDB-style query syntax.
 Perfect for client-side filtering, in-memory data processing, and anywhere you need powerful object querying without a database.

 ## ✨ Features